StanfordASL/pmpc/README.md

 - `res_tol` - deviation tolerance past which solution is accepted (measure of convergence)
 - `slew_rate` - the quadratic penalty between time-consecutive controls (encourages smooth controls)
 - `u_slew` - the previous action taken to align the first plan action with (useful for smooth receding horizon control)
-- `method` - which solver type to use: `"cone"` for general cone support and `"qp"` for only quadratic programs
-  - `"qp"` is slightly faster, but supports only linear inequalities
-  - `"cone"` used by default

 ## Additional Dynamics Settings